nesanjoe24/iotnesan/README.md

 # Colors-Identification-In-Image
-The Project On Colors Identification In Image. #GRIPJUNE21 #Task1 #SparkFoundation #Internship
+The Project On Colors Identification In Image. #GRIP #Task1 #SparkFoundation #Internship

 * We Execute using OpenCV and Python, detect each color inside the image.
 * Using CSV file which has five coloumns colour, name of the colour. hexadecimal code for the colour